particle-iot/docs/src/content/reference/firmware.md

 ##### @ELECTRON_PARTS@3endif
 -->

-The following instructions are for upgrading to **System Firmware v@FW_VER@** which requires **Particle CLI v@CLI_VER@**.
+The following instructions are for upgrading to **Device OS v@FW_VER@** which requires **Particle CLI v@CLI_VER@**.

-**Updating System Firmware Automatically**
+**Updating Device OS Automatically**

-To update your Photon, P1 or Core system firmware automatically, compile and flash your application in the [Build IDE](https://build.particle.io), selecting version **@FW_VER@** in the devices drawer.
+To update your Photon, P1 or Core Device OS version automatically, compile and flash your application in the [Build IDE](https://build.particle.io), selecting version **@FW_VER@** in the devices drawer.
 The app will be flashed, following by the system part1 and part2 firmware for Photon and P1.
 Other update instructions for Core, Photon, P1 and Electron can be found below.

 ---